| Ko

 What is ARP Spoofing?
 ARP Spoofing is a network attack technique that exploits structural vulnerabilities in the ARP (Address Resolution Protocol), which was standardized through RFC 826 by the IETF in 1982.
 The attacker sends falsified ARP messages to the network to manipulate the victim’s ARP cache table and intercept or modify normal communication flows.
 This attack is a form of Man-in-the-Middle (MITM) attack.
 It is possible because the ARP protocol prioritized efficiency over security during its design phase and did not include authentication or integrity verification mechanisms. ...

-April 28, 2025 · 25 min · 5286 words · In-Jun
+April 28, 2025 · 25 min · 5288 words · In-Jun

 Changing MAC Address in Ubuntu

-The Need for Changing MAC Address MAC address (Media Access Control address) is a unique physical address that identifies network devices.
-It is permanently assigned to the Network Interface Card (NIC) during manufacturing and is designed to remain unchanged.
-However, there are situations where you may need to temporarily or permanently change your MAC address for reasons such as security, privacy protection, bypassing network access controls, or setting up test environments.
-This is particularly useful when using public Wi-Fi or when you want to prevent network tracking.
-Most Linux distributions, including Ubuntu, provide the ability to change MAC addresses through software.
-This post explores how to safely and effectively change MAC addresses in Ubuntu. ...
+The Need for Changing MAC Address A MAC address (Media Access Control address) is a unique hardware address that identifies a network device.
+It is assigned to the Network Interface Card (NIC) during manufacturing, but it can still be changed through software when needed.
+This can be useful for privacy, security, bypassing network access controls, or setting up test environments.
+It is especially helpful on public Wi-Fi or when you want to reduce network tracking.
+Most Linux distributions, including Ubuntu, let you change MAC addresses through software.
+This post explains how to do it safely and effectively in Ubuntu. ...

-April 27, 2025 · 8 min · 1554 words · In-Jun
+April 27, 2025 · 7 min · 1490 words · In-Jun

 Understanding Reverse Shells